vtog/labGuides/source/ocp/openshift-day2.rst

 .. attention:: I've noticed without this, access to the local registry doesn't work.

 #.
-Create your flat file with a user name and hashed password
+Create your flat file with a user name and hashed password.

    .. code-block:: bash

       htpasswd -c -B -b </path/to/users.htpasswd> <user_name> <password>

 #.
-Add or delete users as needed
+Add or delete users as needed.

    - ADD